coders-school/multithreading/module2/05_memory_model.en.md

 ## Memory model

-* <!-- .element: class="fragment fade-in" --> Smallest unit - 1 byte
+* <!-- .element: class="fragment fade-in" --> The smallest memory unit is 1 byte
 * <!-- .element: class="fragment fade-in" --> Each byte has a unique memory address
-* <!-- .element: class="fragment fade-in" --> Synchronization is not needed if you are writing something multithreaded to different areas of memory
+* <!-- .element: class="fragment fade-in" --> Synchronization is not needed if you are writing something concurrently to different areas of memory

   ```cpp
   vector<int> v{10};